 Report Child Abuse – Visit the official website for the Children’s Assessment Center (CAC), is an organization that is dedicated to preventing, assessing, investigating and treating the problem of child abuse in the United States.
 The CAC gives medical and clinical assessments of children, joint training for professionals and volunteers, and creates quality plans for families to learn how to heal.

-Lawyers for Child Abuse in Harris County, Texas
+Lawyer for Child Abuse in Harris County, Texas

 If you or someone you know has been charged with child abuse, it is important that you seek trusted legal representation today.
 Do not hesitate when it comes to your rights.
 Call Brian Benken at The Benken Law Firm today.